 The Freedom Flex card is currently offering the following welcome bonus:Earn a $200 bonus after you spend $500 on purchases in your first 3 months.

 Hot Tip: The Freedom Flex card is not the same as the Chase Freedom® card.
 The Freedom Flex card replaced the Freedom card, which is no longer available for new applicants.
 If you already have a Freedom card, you can still get a Freedom Flex card.

 Each quarter, your Freedom Flex card will feature a different bonus category that will earn 5% cash-back (up to $1,500) instead of the standard 1% cash-back.
 Any purchases over $1,500 in the bonus category, plus all other non-bonus category purchases, will earn 1% cash-back.

 If you max out your bonus, you will earn $75 cash-back (or 7,500 Ultimate Rewards points) each quarter or $300 cash-back (or 30,000 points) per year.
 Not a bad earning potential for a card with no annual fee!

 Each quarter, you must activate your bonus categories.
 You will be able to activate the next quarter’s bonus categories about 2 weeks before the start of that quarter.
-Starting September 15, 2022, you will be able to activate your Q4 bonus for 2022.
+Starting September 15, 2023, you can activate your Q4 bonus for 2023.

 Activating your bonus only takes a few clicks.

-1. Log on to your online Chase account and select your Freedom Flex card from the selections on the left-hand side of your screen.
+1. Log into to your online Chase account and select your Freedom Flex card from the selections on the left-hand side of your screen.

-2. If your bonus needs to be activated, you will see Not Activated at the right-hand side of the Freedom Flex card dashboard.
-Click on the blue Activate button to continue.
+2. If your bonus needs to be activated, you will see Activate on the Freedom Flex card dashboard.
+Click the link to continue.

 Chase offers 4 other ways to activate your bonus: